du-hr/MNIST-CNN/README.md

 # MNIST-CNN
 MiniProject 3: Multi-label Classification of Image Data COMP 551 (001/002), Fall 2020, McGill University

+## Importing the MNIST_synthetic.h5 Dataset

+1. Please un-zip the MNIST_synthetic.zip file in this repository.
+2. Upload the H5PY dataset directly to the home directory of your Goole Drive.
+3. Open the Jupyter Notebook in Google Colab.
+Make sure you use the same Google account as the previous step.
+4. Run the Jupyter Notebook in Google Colab.
+Please follow the instrcutions given by Google Colab at runtime in order to grant the program access to the H5PY dataset saved in your Google Drive.

 ## Loading Private Notebooks

 Loading a notebook from a private GitHub repository is possible, but requires an additional step to allow Colab to access your files.